 In addition to this recently discovered legal loophole, there are tons of Delta 8 THC products as well.
 Although D8 is not quite as potent as D9, it can still serve as a nice replacement when the occasion calls for it.
 As a matter of fact, some people prefer it because it provides a slight high without the intensity and anxiety that some people feel from D9.

 Have you tried any hemp-derived THC products?
 If so, which ones are your favorites?
 To join the discussion, drop us a line in the comment section below!
-And remember to subscribe to The Delta 8 Weekly Newsletter for exclusive deals on legal THC products.
+And remember to subscribe to The Cannadelics Newsletter for exclusive deals on legal THC products.